Max Kless

 So people reach for safer objects: memes, tropes, irony, the shared wink.

-And survivable speech is not connective speech.
+And survivable speech isn’t connective speech.

 If you try to build intimacy in a stadium, you will end up performing.
 Even if you mean well.